hieusydo/hieusydo.github.io/_posts/2018-04-23-first-pc-build.markdown

 <h3>Some modding...</h3>

-After a couple days of use, I realized that the 120Gb SSD didn't cut, so I came up with a solution: tear down my portable hard drive!
+After a couple days of use, I realized that the 120Gb SSD didn't cut it, so I came up with a solution: tear down my portable hard drive!
 Why didn't I just plug the drive cable into the PC?
 Because I wanted the full SATA III instead of the USB 3.0 speed!

 And here are the *guts and gore...*